 Select no criterion to search for all contexts present in database.
-Click on the Search button to apply the filter.
-The list of corresponding contexts will then appear in the Context List sub panel, as shown in Figure 6: Context control panel.
+Click on the The list of corresponding contexts will then appear in the Context List sub panel, as shown in Figure 6: Context control panel.
 Double click on a context in table to load it and see its details in the Context Details sub panel (See Figure 6: Context control panel).